 If you’re not part of the solution…

 Roughly twelve minutes after receiving my undergraduate diploma, I arrived at the scary conclusion that I had nothing tangible to provide the world.
-Sure, I had completed four years of engineering curriculum, but all that really taught me was that I longed for something more but by giving less.
+Sure, I had completed four years of engineering curriculum, but all that taught me was that I longed for something more by giving less.

-After a few weeks of wandering aimlessly, I was introduced to a profession where “doing the least amount possible to get by but still looking good” was the norm and missing deadlines and avoiding deliverables was rewarded.
+After a few weeks of wandering aimlessly, I was introduced to a profession where “doing the least amount possible to get by but still looking good” was the norm, and missing deadlines and avoiding deliverables was rewarded.

 This opportunity sounded too good to be true.
 Even the name was sexy… “Management Consulting.”
-The opaqueness and lack of specificity convinced me that I had found my calling.
+The opaqueness and lack of specificity convinced me I had found my calling.

 I eventually spent the first decade of my career as a consultant, and I loved every minute of it.
 When friends and family asked me what I did for a living, I simply replied that I was a “consultant.”
-The look on their face was always the same – a cocktail of immediate recognition of the job title mixed with not knowing what it actually meant.
+The look on their faces was always the same – a cocktail of immediate recognition of the job title mixed with not knowing what it meant.

 Anyway, I read an article in the Wall Street Journal this week that chronicled a wild trend in top business schools.
 Top management consulting firms are apparently giving offers to graduates before they even start their MBA program.

 While this may sound ludicrous to those who have jobs that actually matter, for those current and former consultants out there, it makes total sense because we know the real reason why consulting firms exist in the first place.
-It’s arguably the simplest business model out there, and it goes something like this…
+It’s arguably the most straightforward business model out there, and it goes something like this…

-Most CEOs at large firms that can afford a tier-one consulting firm got in those seats by (1) making tough decisions when they mattered most, and (2) knowing exactly who to throw under the bus when those decisions failed.
+Most CEOs at large firms that can afford a tier-one consulting firm got in those seats by (1) making tough decisions when they mattered most and (2) knowing exactly who to throw under the bus when those decisions failed.
 Consulting firms scratch this itch perfectly.

 If their recommendations result in a favorable outcome, the CEO and/or executive team takes all the credit.
 This generates massive “career yield” because they’ll be rewarded with big bonuses and promotions (numerator) for spending shareholders’ money and doing zero work (denominator).

-If their recommendations do not result in a favorable outcome, the client can go to the board and say, “Hey look… I hired a bunch of really smart consultants with fancy MBAs and they told me this was the best option etc., etc., etc.”
+If their recommendations do not result in a favorable outcome, the client can go to the board and say, “Hey, look… I hired a bunch of really smart consultants with fancy MBAs, and they told me this was the best option, etc., etc., etc.”

 Simply put, being able to take credit for good stuff while avoiding any consequence for bad stuff is incredibly valuable and always in demand in corporate America.
-That’s why consulting is such a high margin business.
+That’s why consulting is such a high-margin business.

-But as these budding MBAs are soon to learn, high margin businesses attract competition.
+But as these budding MBAs are soon to learn, high-margin businesses attract competition.
 That’s why there’s a handful of these tier-one consulting firms, and they all compete to get the best and brightest talent.